perseid2023/steam-deck-tweak/README.md

 do not use this tweak ! it will make your steam deck slow and crash often !

-- disable zram
+- configure zram
-- enable zswap
 - add an 8GB swapfile
-- set swappiness to 10
+- set swappiness to 1
 - set cpu governor to performance
 - enable MGLRU
 - configure memlock limits to 2GB